 Currently in Indiana, more than 160,000 students from 407 different IHSAA member schools participate in high school athletics.
 The Indiana High School Athletic Association believes that the athletic arena is merely an extension of the classroom, and the lessons learned through participation will have a dramatic impact on today’s youth as they prepare to become the leaders of tomorrow.

-In an effort to reward the efforts of Indiana’s high school student-athletes, the IHSAA, Methodist Sports Medicine, the Indianapolis Colts, Indiana Pacers, Indiana Fever, Indiana Farm Bureau Insurance, Sport Graphics, Inc., and WTHR-13 have partnered in sponsoring the C. Eugene Cato Memorial Scholarship Awards.
-Each year, a minimum of 13 seniors are chosen from applicants throughout the state to receive a $2,500 scholarship for their high school accomplishments.
+To reward the efforts of Indiana’s high school student-athletes, the IHSAA and IHSAA Foundation, Forte Sports Medicine, the Indianapolis Colts, Indiana Pacers, Indiana Fever, Indiana Farm Bureau Insurance, and Sport Graphics, Inc. have partnered in sponsoring the C. Eugene Cato Memorial Scholarship Awards.
+Each year, a minimum of 12 seniors are chosen from applicants throughout the state to receive a $2,500 scholarship for their high school accomplishments.
 These recipients are Indiana’s brightest stars and they embody everything that is right about high school sports.
-These well-rounded, positive role models have demonstrated excellence in academics, school and community involvement, character, sportsmanship and citizenship.
+These well-rounded, positive role models have demonstrated excellence in academics, school and community involvement, character, sportsmanship, and citizenship.

-All selected C. Eugene Cato Memorial Scholarship Award recipients will be honored on a date TBD at Gridiron Hall at the Indiana Farm Bureau Football Center as a part of the Methodist Sports Medicine Annual Thomas A. Brady Achievement Awards Banquet.
+All selected C. Eugene Cato Memorial Scholarship Award recipients will be honored on a date and location TBD as a part of the Forte Sports Medicine Annual Thomas A. Brady Achievement Awards Banquet.

 Eugene Cato and the IHSAA

 The Centennial Scholarship program was initiated in 2003-04 as a part of the IHSAA’s centennial celebration.
-This year, the annual scholarship awards program has been renamed in tribute to former IHSAA Commissioner C. Eugene Cato.
+Beginning in 2009-10, the annual scholarship awards program was been renamed in tribute to former IHSAA Commissioner C. Eugene Cato.
 “Gene” served as Assistant Commissioner of the Association from 1976 until he became the Commissioner of the IHSAA in 1983 - providing leadership until he retired in 1995.
 His passion for athletics and his belief in the intrinsic value of athletic competition on the formation of a child’s character enabled Gene to positively impact generations of young men and women with his well-known “Firm, Fair, and Friendly” approach to caring for others.
 Gene passed away in October of 2008.

-- During the 2020-21 school year, the student must be enrolled and participating in interscholastic athletics at an IHSAA member school.
+- During the 2021-22 school year, the student must be enrolled and participate in interscholastic athletics at an IHSAA member school.